 - Irritation where this drug is used.

-- Do not take this drug by mouth.
-Use on your skin only.
-Keep out of your mouth and eyes (may burn).
+- Do not give this drug by mouth.
+For skin only.
+Keep out of your child’s mouth, nose, and eyes (may burn).

 - Do not use patches that are cut or do not look right.